plogs/asopposedtowhat.com/content/posts/personal-pronoun-respect.md

 differently if I don't want to be ostracized.

-'Respect' then -- in this case -- is really just a social nicety layered on top of a shit sandwich.
-It really means I'm supposed to agree with someone else's worldview, like it or not, no discussion necessary.
-And "Thank you Sir, may I have another?"[^1]
+'Respect' then -- in this case -- is really just a social nicety lathered on top of a shit sandwich.
+It means I'm supposed to agree with someone else's worldview, like it or not, no discussion necessary, and then change what I say.
+"Thank you Sir, may I have another?"[^1]

 "Why are you making such a big of a deal out of this?
 Times change.
 Language changes.
 It's like you're some kind of linguistic Luddite.
 Get with the times, man.
-Respect a person's personal pronouns.
+It's really not that hard to use a person's personal pronouns.
+You'll get used to it.
 Why don't you just be _nice?_"

 [long pause]